What is vulvitis?

 An itchy skin problem called dermatitis Atopic Dermatitis (Eczema) "Derm" within a word means it has to do with the skin.
 "Itis" means inflammation.
 So dermatitis is inflamed skin.
 Atopic dermatitis, also called eczema, is a long-term type of dermatitis that... read more , which can also affect the skin on your vulva

-Yeast infections and STDs (sexually transmitted diseases Overview of Sexually Transmitted Diseases STDs are infections that are passed from person to person through sexual contact, including oral sex.
-STDs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more )
+Yeast infections and STIs ( sexually transmitted infections Overview of Sexually Transmitted Infections STIs are infections that are passed from person to person through sexual contact, including oral sex.
+STIs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more )

 Urine or stool (poop) that stays on your vulva—this is more likely if you're on bed rest or incontinent (when your urine leaks)

 In children, infections of the vagina may also affect the vulva.
 These infections may be due to germs from stool or other germs.

 The most common symptoms of vulvitis are itching and soreness of your vulva.
 Your vulva will also likely be red instead of a healthy flesh color.

 Rarely, the folds of skin in your vulva (labia) become stuck together.

 Vulvitis that lasts for a long time (chronic) may cause sore, scaly, thick, or white patches on your vulva.